mvicente93/twitter-gen-classifier-pt/README.md

 Soon i'll release a Python script that allows the training of the model under diferent configurations.
 The model's accuracy is currently at 86% with 1000 training samples and 400 testing samples.

+## Info

+The work was developed for my MSc dissertation in Computer and Telematics Engineering at [Universidade de Aveiro](http://www.ua.pt).